|

 - Crd 1021 (not the Pro Arte CD) |

-| Comment:
+Comment:

-Münchinger's Mass received less praise compared to
+Münchinger's Mass received less praise if compared

-the Sibelius and I have the bonus of a strong Finlandia.
+of the Sibelius and I have the bonus of a strong Finlandia.

 Weller's is a powerful Rachmaninoff.
 Romano Rubato (Nap